open-policy-agent/opa/docs/content/docs/guides-kubernetes-admission-control.md

 In Kubernetes, Admission Controllers enforce semantic validation of objects during create, update, and delete operations.
 With OPA you can enforce custom policies on Kubernetes objects without recompiling or reconfiguring the Kubernetes API server or even Kubernetes Admission Controllers.

-This primer assumes you, the Kubernetes administrator, have already installed OPA as a validating admission controller on Kubernetes as described in the [OPA tutorial](https://www.openpolicyagent.org/docs/kubernetes-admission-control.html).
+This primer assumes you, the Kubernetes administrator, have already installed OPA as a validating admission controller on Kubernetes as described in the [Kubernetes Admission Control Tutorial](kubernetes-admission-control.md).
 And now you are at the point where you want to write your own policies.

 OPA was designed to write policies over arbitrary JSON/YAML.
 It does NOT have built-in concepts like pods, deployments, or services.
 OPA just sees the JSON/YAML sent by Kubernetes API server and allows you to write whatever policy you want to make a decision.
 You as the policy-author know the semantics--what that JSON/YAML represents.